1922 Florida Gators football team: Schedule

-Season summary
+Game summaries

 Week 1: Furman

 The lone upset of the year happened in the opening game with a 7 to 6 loss to coach Billy Laval's Furman Purple Hurricane.
 A muddy and slippery field plagued the first half.
 Florida had two touchdowns called back and halfback Case once fell down with a clear field in front of him.
 The Gators' only score was made in a downpour.

 Florida completed just two passes.
 Furman scored on its only completed pass, a long one of 60+ yards.
 Ark Newton once failing to kick goal proved to be the difference.
 As a result of this game, the coaches revised their tactics and strategy.

 The starting lineup was: Coleman (left end), Robinson (left tackle), Norton (left guard), Gunn (center), Scott (right guard), Doty (right tackle), Duncan (right end), Barchan (quarterback), Pomeroy (left halfback), Newton (right halfback), Hockenstadt (fullback).

 Week 2: Rollins

 Again rain and a soggy field hampered play in the second week against the Rollins Tars in Orlando.
 Florida only rolled up 19 points with the new tactics.
 Dickson made two touchdowns and Newton one.

 The starting lineup was: Coleman (left end), Robinson (left tackle), Norton (left guard), Gunn (center), Scott (right guard), Doty (right tackle), Duncan (right end), Barchan (quarterback), Pomeroy (left halfback), Newton (right halfback), Dickson (fullback).